-- Schools shall offer only educational services that have been approved by the Board. - a.
-Program or stand-alone course approval applications shall state the program/course occupational objective and list any prerequisites for admission to the program, course or stand-alone course.
+- Schools shall offer only educational services through the method of delivery that has been approved by the Board. - a.
+Program or stand-alone course approval applications shall state the program/course occupational objective and list any prerequisites for acceptance admission to the program, course, or stand-alone course.
 Program or stand-alone course approval applications must be submitted in a manner approved by the Board, including but not limited to, detailed curriculum, course schedules, equipment lists detailing the equipment to be used, and catalog course descriptions for each course to be taught within the program. - b.
-The Board may require new and/or revised educational services to be evaluated by qualified professionals as defined by the Board. - All new programs and stand-alone courses and program revisions shall be submitted to the Board for review and approval prior to the proposed date of implementation.
+The Board may require new and/or revised educational services to be evaluated by qualified professionals as defined by the Board. - c.
+Distance education is an acceptable method of delivering educational services. - (1) Courses and programs offered via distance education must meet the objectives set forth within the course curriculum and the requirements of this rule.
+Schools must submit documentation outlining the specifics of the distance education in the forms provided by the Division. - All new programs and stand-alone courses and program revisions shall be submitted to the Board for review and approval prior to the proposed date of implementation.
 Said revisions shall be submitted in a manner which will allow a reasonable period of time for such review.
 Major program revisions will be considered by the Board.
 Minor program revisions will be reviewed by Division staff for compliance with minimum required standards and may be approved by staff.
 The Director reserves the right to submit any new or revised program and/or stand-alone course to the Board.
 A finding of noncompliance with minimum required standards will result in the submittal being returned to the school for changes necessary to meet compliance standards.